Local residents will host Annual Remembrance of Hiroshima and Nagasaki bombing - hpherald.com

 Marian Neudel, an attorney and musician, will perform her original folk songs at the event.

-Additionally, Jack Lawlor and Charles Strain, both members of the Buddhist Peace Fellowship Chicago Chapter, will speak.
+Additionally, Jack Lawlor and Charles Strain, both members of the Buddhist Peace Fellowship Chicago Chapter, will both speak.
 Lawlor will read Buddhist discourse on love and Strain will read a short piece on the dangers of militarism.
-The event will conclude with silent meditation.
+The event will conclude with a short voluntary silent meditation.